 We chose to go to Joshua Tree because I’d always loved the idea of going and it seemed to fit in well with everything else we wanted to do, but we only had one full day before heading to our next destination.
 I had a hard time finding out the best places to stay that had easy access to the park and how to get as much done in the park as possible because most people tend to spend at least a few days there.

 If you want to visit Joshua Tree in one day, you’re in luck because it’s totally doable!
-As you know, I love short trips, like spending one day in Death Valley, long layover in Doha or a weekend in Marseille.
+As you know, I love short trips, like spending one day in Death Valley, long layover in Doha, a weekend in Marseille or a one day trip to Grand Canyon.
 If you plan well, day trips are absolutely possible.